Graylog2/graylog2-server/UPGRADING.md

 - Introducing new archive config parameter retentionTime in days.
   Archives exceeding the specified retentionTime are automatically deleted.
   By default the behavior is unchanged: archives are retained indefinitely.

+- The `JSON path value from HTTP API` input will now only run on the leader node, if the `Global` option has been selected in the input configuration.
+  Previously, the input was started on all nodes in the cluster.